← Back to blog

 What Goes In It

 Gallery overview.
-One paragraph.
-Who you are, where you are based, how long you have been operating, what your program focuses on.
-This is not the place for your founding philosophy or a history of the building.
-One paragraph that a journalist can drop directly into an article.
+Keep it to one paragraph that says who you are, where you are based, how long you have been operating, and what your program focuses on, because this is not the place for your founding philosophy or a history of the building.
+Write the single paragraph a journalist can drop directly into an article without editing it.

 Current exhibition press release.
-Not a curatorial statement.
-Not a catalog essay.
-A press release: who, what, where, when, and one good quote.
-If you do not have a current press release, write one before building the rest of the kit.
+This is not a curatorial statement or a catalog essay, it is a press release that covers who, what, where, when, and one good quote.
+If you do not have a current press release, write one before you build the rest of the kit.

 Artist bios.
-Short.
-100 to 150 words each, written in third person.
-Education, key exhibitions, collections, awards.
-No philosophical statements.
-Include bios for every artist in the current show, plus your represented roster.
+Keep them short, 100 to 150 words each and written in third person, covering education, key exhibitions, collections, and awards without drifting into philosophical statements.
+Include a bio for every artist in the current show, plus your represented roster.

 High-resolution images with full captions.
-This is where most galleries fail.
-Every image needs: artist name, work title, year, medium, dimensions, and photo credit.
-No exceptions.
+This is where most galleries fail, because every image needs the artist name, work title, year, medium, dimensions, and photo credit with no exceptions.
 A journalist will not use an image they cannot caption, and they will not email you to ask for details they should already have.

 Exhibition checklist.
-A list of every work in the show: artist, title, date, medium, dimensions.
-Price list goes on a separate document, shared only with collectors and not included in press materials.
+This is a list of every work in the show, with artist, title, date, medium, and dimensions, while the price list goes on a separate document shared only with collectors and never included in the press materials themselves.

 Press contact.
-A name, not just info@gallery.com.
-Journalists want to know who to call.
-Give them a direct email and a phone number.
+Give a name rather than just info@gallery.com, because journalists want to know who to call, so hand them a direct email and a phone number.

-That is the minimum.
-What separates a strong kit from a forgettable one:
+That is the minimum, and here is what separates a strong kit from a forgettable one.

 Gallery fact sheet.
-One page.
-Founding year, total exhibitions to date, notable fair history, collections that hold work you have sold.
-Numbers give you credibility.
-When I interviewed gallerists Yuliia and Maksym Voloshyn, they described how galleries now operate "almost like museums" with programs planned years in advance.
-A fact sheet proves that you do too.
+Keep it to one page covering founding year, total exhibitions to date, notable fair history, and the collections that hold work you have sold, because the numbers give you credibility.
+When I interviewed gallerists Yuliia and Maksym Voloshyn, they described how galleries now operate "almost like museums" with programs planned years in advance, and a fact sheet proves that you do too.

 Previous press coverage.
-Links or PDFs of published articles about your gallery or exhibitions.
-Even a local newspaper review helps.
+Gather links or PDFs of published articles about your gallery or exhibitions, since even a local newspaper review helps build the case that other people have already taken you seriously.

 Installation views.
-Photographs of past exhibitions installed in your space.
-They show a fair committee what your presentation standards look like, and they give journalists a visual they can use even if they have never visited.
+Include photographs of past exhibitions installed in your space, because they show a fair committee what your presentation standards look like, and they give journalists a visual they can use even if they have never set foot in the gallery.

 How to Organize It

-Keep the folder structure simple.
-One subfolder for press release and texts, one for artist bios, one for images, one for installation views.
-Include press release and bios as both PDF (for reading) and Word or Google Doc (for journalists who need to copy text).
+Keep the folder structure simple, with one subfolder for the press release and texts, one for artist bios, one for images, and one for installation views, and include the press release and bios as both PDF for reading and Word or Google Doc for journalists who need to copy the text directly.

-Keep the total size manageable.
-The folder a journalist downloads should be under 50MB.
-Link to a separate high-resolution image library for anyone who needs print-quality files.
+Keep the total size manageable so the folder a journalist downloads stays under 50MB, and link out to a separate high-resolution image library for anyone who actually needs print-quality files.

-Update after every exhibition.
-Not once a year.
-Not before a fair.
-After every show.
-If your press kit still features an exhibition from six months ago, it signals that nothing is happening.
+Update after every exhibition rather than once a year or only before a fair, because if your press kit still features an exhibition from six months ago, it signals that nothing is happening at the gallery.
 A gallery that looks inactive does not get press, does not get into fairs, and does not attract collectors.

 What People Actually Look For

-Journalists want three things: one good quote, one good image, one clear angle.
-They do not read ten-page catalogs.
-They scan the press release, pick the most interesting sentence, download the best image, and write the piece.
-Make those three things easy to find and your coverage doubles.
+Journalists want three things, one good quote, one good image, and one clear angle, and they do not read ten-page catalogs.
+They scan the press release, pick the most interesting sentence, download the best image, and write the piece, so make those three things easy to find and your coverage roughly doubles.

-Fair committees want proof.
-Proof that you are a real gallery with an active program, professional presentation standards, and a clear artistic direction.
-The Voloshyns told me that prestigious fairs employ "strict selection."
-Committees look at the quality of your materials as much as the art itself.
-A sloppy submission package suggests a sloppy booth.
+Fair committees want proof that you are a real gallery with an active program, professional presentation standards, and a clear artistic direction.
+The Voloshyns told me that prestigious fairs employ "strict selection," and committees look at the quality of your materials as much as the art itself, so a sloppy submission package quietly suggests a sloppy booth.

-Collectors want discretion and information in that order.
-They want to see the work, understand the artist's track record, and know who to contact.
-They do not want to feel like they are reading marketing material.
+Collectors want discretion and information, in that order, because they want to see the work, understand the artist's track record, and know who to contact without feeling like they are reading marketing material.
 Keep the tone professional, not promotional.

 Mistakes That Make Galleries Look Amateur

 Images without captions.
-The single most common problem.
-A beautiful photograph of an artwork is useless to a journalist without the artist's name, the title, the year, and the medium.
-It takes five minutes to add this information.
-Not adding it costs you coverage.
+This is the single most common problem, because a beautiful photograph of an artwork is useless to a journalist without the artist's name, the title, the year, and the medium.
+It takes five minutes to add the information, and not adding it quietly costs you coverage.

 No press release.
-Just a flyer with the exhibition poster and the opening hours.
-A flyer is not press material.
-A press release gives a journalist something to write about.
-A flyer gives them something to recycle.
+When all you send is a flyer with the exhibition poster and the opening hours, you have sent something that is not press material at all, because a press release gives a journalist something to write about while a flyer gives them something to recycle.

 Materials in only one language.
-If you show at international fairs, your press kit needs to be in English at minimum.
-Spanish if you show at ARCO Madrid.
-Not having translated materials tells a fair committee that you are not serious about their market.
+If you show at international fairs, your press kit needs to be in English at minimum, and in Spanish too if you show at ARCO Madrid, because not having translated materials tells a fair committee that you are not serious about their market.

 Sending the full kit unsolicited.
-Nobody wants a 150MB folder landing in their inbox unannounced.
-Send a one-paragraph pitch with one image and a download link.
-Let them choose what to access.
-Respect their inbox and they are more likely to open the folder.
+Nobody wants a 150MB folder landing in their inbox unannounced, so send a one-paragraph pitch with one image and a download link and let them choose what to open.
+Respect their inbox and they are far more likely to open the folder.

-Building a press kit is not glamorous work.
-But it is the kind of work that compounds.
-A gallery with a clean, current, well-organized press kit is a gallery that gets covered, gets accepted to fairs, and gets the kind of collector attention that turns into sales.
-If you need help building or writing yours, let's talk.
-I write exhibition texts, press releases, and gallery materials for institutions at every scale.
+Building a press kit is not glamorous work, but it is the kind of work that compounds, because a gallery with a clean, current, well-organized kit is a gallery that gets covered, gets accepted to fairs, and earns the kind of collector attention that turns into sales.
+If you need help building or writing yours, see my gallery writing services, where I write exhibition texts, press releases, and gallery materials for institutions at every scale.

 Roksana Rublevska